AnteBucan/keyb-hr/font/hr/README.md

-# HR
+# Description
-"Standard" Croatian fonts in:
+The file EGA.CPX contains "standard" Croatian fonts:
-- CP852 (CP437 with Croatian diacritics in CP852 standard)
+- CP852 (CP437 with Croatian diacritics in CP852)
-- CP912 (CP437 with Croatian diacritics in ISO8859-2 standard)
+- CP912 (CP437 with Croatian diacritics in ISO8859-2)
-- CP999 (CP437 with Croatian diacritics in CROSCII standard)
+- CP999 (CP437 with Croatian diacritics in CROSCII)
-- CP1250 (CP437 with Croatian diacritics in CP1250 standard)
+- CP1250 (CP437 with Croatian diacritics in CP1250)

+# Creating custom fonts
 ## Prerequisites
 - font editor for DOS
 - cpi120.zip
 - upx-X.X.X-dos.zip

 ## Usage
 Edit a font with a font editor in three sizes:
 ```
 CP852.F08